getnikola/plugins/v6/orgmode/README.md

 You will also need to add the orgmode compiler to your list of compilers, and modify your POSTS & PAGES variables.
 (See the sample conf file provided.)

+### Syntax highlighting with pygments

+By default, the plugin uses `pygments` for syntax highlighting.
+You can disable this by setting `nikola-use-pygments` to `nil` in `init.el` or `conf.el` (see Customization section below).

+To get proper syntax highlighting, you will need to add custom CSS to your theme.
+You can generate this CSS using the `pygmentize` command as follows:

+    pygmentize -S <PYGMENTS_STYLE> -a .highlight -f html >> custom.css

+and make sure that `custom.css` is included in your site by your theme.
+The various available style options for `<PYGMENTS_STYLE>` can be found using the command `pygments -L style`.

 ## Customization

 You can add any customization variables that you wish to add, to modify the